intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 ---
-title: Unity as ICN plugin.
-Known issues.
+title: Unity for ICN
 layout: docs
 category: Unity 7
 ---

-# 'SameSite' cookie (JIRA: U7-3369)
+*content to be added*

+# Known Issues

+## `SameSite` cookie

+Reference to JIRA: U7-3369

-Since Chrome v80 (February 2020) vast majority of browsers set this param to 'Lax'.
-Previously it was 'None'.
+Since Chrome v80 (February 2020) vast majority of browsers set this param to `Lax`.
+Previously it was `None`.
-This means that browser won't send the cookies to the server back unless it is simple http GET request or first-party interaction.
+This means that browser won't send the cookies to the server back unless it is simple http `GET` request or first-party interaction.

 ```text
 Set-Cookie: session=your_session; SameSite=None; Secure
 ```

-this part is important here:
+This part is important here:
 ```text
 SameSite=None; Secure
 ```